osdnk/react-native-spline-interpolate-workspace/README.md

 It was applied to RN in two ways: using native core drivers and [`react-native-reanimated`](https://github.com/kmagiera/react-native-reanimated) library.

-Decided to use this library as it allow for 'lazy' nodes evaluation.
+Decided to use this library as it allows for 'lazy' nodes evaluation.
-Particularly it means that nodes prepared for evaluating every range are evaluating each range using native drivers and then... multiplied by zero.
+Particularly it means that nodes prepared for evaluating every range are evaluating each frame using native drivers and then... multiplied by zero or one :tada:.
-`Reanimated` gives us condition nodes which does  not evaluate it's input if not needed.
+`Reanimated` gives us condition nodes which does not evaluate its input if not needed.

 It will be deeply explained in some paper in the future